easegress-io/easegress/doc/reference/filters.md

 ## OPAFilter
 The [Open Policy Agent (OPA)](https://www.openpolicyagent.org/docs/latest/) is an open source, general-purpose policy engine that unifies policy enforcement across the stack.
-It provides a high-level declarative language, we can specify policy as code to enforce policies in Easegress API Gateway.
-There are 185 builtin operators including functions we can use like examples `net.cidr_contains` and `contains`.
+It provides a high-level declarative language, which can be used to define and enforce policies in Easegress API Gateway.
+Currently, there are 160+ built-in operators and functions we can use, for examples `net.cidr_contains` and `contains`.

 ```yaml
 name: demo-pipeline